 Whether you’re using poached or roasted chicken, cut it into about a 1/2- to 3/4-inch dice.
 I like my chicken salad to have nice-sized, meaty chunks of chicken, but still be manageable to eat on a sandwich without a fork.

-Serving Chicken Salad with Dried Cranberries
+Serving Your Chicken Salad

 We love to make sandwiches out of this Cranberry Chicken Salad, served on a hearty 4-grain bread, as shown in the photos.
 The nutty, toasty quality of the grain bread pairs so well with the sweet-tart cranberries and the walnuts in this recipe.